This page may contain affiliate links, see our disclaimer here.

 Balos Lagoon on the north-west tip of Chania.

-Paleochora on the south coast of Chania has many lovely beaches.
+Palaiochora - on the south coast of Chania 75 km from Chania town.

-Agia Marina is a sandy beach west of Chania on the north coast of Crete.
+Agia Marina is a sandy beach just 9 km west of Chania on the north coast of Crete.

 Agia Roumeli a small remote village on south coast; get there by ferry to see the Samaria Gorge.

 Loutro (above) is a stunning whitewashed village on the south coast of Crete, remote, quiet and beautiful.

 Souda Bay is a busy port and naval base in the north of Crete, dotted with beaches very close to Chania town, port and airport.

 Frangokastello a quiet beach with a ghostly ruined castle on the south coast of Crete.